Looking south from Victory Square towards Block 37. During 1925 – 1980, the Vancouver School of Art occupied several different sites here.

 1951: The old Vancouver School Board building under renovation as the new home of the Vancouver School of Art.

-1952: Charles H. Scott and his wife Mrs. Scott at the opening ceremony for the new Vancouver School of Art.
+1952: Charles H. Scott being honoured at the official opening of the new Vancouver School of Art building.

 1952: Fred Amess, the new Director of the Vancouver School of Art, and members of the teaching staff.